- About Us

 Records of the Stratford name date back to 1307.
 In 1653 that Edward Stratford sold the land to a Stroud mercer, Nathaniel Gardner.
 In the next few years the Park’s iconic mansion house was built.
 The date 1674 and the initials GG (for Giles Gardner, his son) are inscribed above one of the doorways.
 The house and land changed ownership a number of times until the death of the last private owner, George F. Ormerod in February 1934, followed a year later in April 1935 by his wife, Lillian E. Ormerod, at which point the Stratford Park estate was then purchased by Stroud Urban District Council.

 After coming into public ownership the land was developed, with the addition of a bowling green and tennis courts, followed by the building of an outdoor swimming pool in 1937.
 Now, over 75 years later the estate is still in the hands of Stroud District Council and as a result The Museum in the Park has taken up residency in the estate’s beautiful mansion house.

-In 2010 to celebrate the 75th Anniversary of Stratford Park coming into public ownership, Mike McCrea the Park Supervisor launched a monthly Biodiversity Newsletter.
+Back in 2010, to celebrate the 75th Anniversary of Stratford Park coming into public ownership, Mike McCrea the Park Supervisor launched a monthly Biodiversity Newsletter.
 It is a fascinating summary of the rich and varied wildlife activity going on in our beautiful park.